jgmalcolm/jgmalcolm.github.io/_drafts/2014-05-30-what-drugs-are-you-on.md

 > "What pills do you put in your mouth every day?"

-Ask them what they take every day.
-"What pills do you put in your mouth each day?"
+Restating it this way often shakes out one or two loose meds.
 Also go beyond pills and prescriptions:  herbals, over the counter, vitamins, supplements.

 Sidebar: pre-natal vitamins pack a powerful punch of vitamins and minerals which can interfere with the absorption of other medications like insulin, so